Nau mai, haere mai!

 Your login details will be emailed to you one week prior to semester starting.
 If you have any questions about access please contact us on 0800 773 776 or email [email protected].

-You will be issued with a Carey ID which card serves both as your library card and building access card.
-You can pick it up at reception in your first week of classes if you are on-site.
-Otherwise it will be posted to you.
+For students whose preferred mode of attendance is on-site (in-person), you will be issued a Carey student access card, which serves both as your library card and building access card.
+You can pick it up from the library in your first week of classes.

 When and where do I get my textbooks?